How To Commission A Bespoke Cake In London

 There is a particular kind of panic-buying that tends to happen around cakes.
-Someone remembers a birthday three days late, types “custom cake London” into Google at midnight, sends a blurry Pinterest screenshot to six bakeries and hopes for the best.
+Someone remembers a birthday a little too late, types “custom cake London” into Google at midnight, sends a blurry Pinterest screenshot to six bakeries and hopes for the best.

-At Anges de Sucre’s bespoke cake atelier, made-to-order commissions are approached as collaborative design projects shaped by colour, mood, structure, flavour and occasion.
-A black-tie birthday dinner in Mayfair requires a different sensibility to a theatrical first birthday in Surrey or a modern wedding reception in a converted warehouse in East London.
+At Anges de Sucre’s bespoke cake atelier, made-to-order commissions are approached as collaborative design projects shaped by the occasion.
+A black-tie birthday dinner in Mayfair needs a different approach from a first birthday garden party in Surrey or a modern wedding reception in East London.

-That is partly aesthetic, but it is also practical.
 Guest count changes scale.
 Venue access changes structure.
 Summer heat changes finishing choices.
-Delivery routes through London change assembly planning.
-A Michelin-trained pastry chef thinks about flavour and engineering at the same time, because a cake still has to survive the journey before anyone gets to eat it.
+Delivery routes through London change planning.
+A Michelin-trained pastry chef thinks about flavour, structure and logistics together, because a cake still has to survive the journey before anyone gets to eat it.

 How Do You Commission A Bespoke Cake?